carloshoyos/euler-a-day/readme.md

 ## Why am I sharing my solutions? ##

-If you are looking for a solution to a problem, there are many places out there that will list them.
-So, I don't think I'm spoiling it.
+Euler project is ok with sharing the first 100 solutions, and this keep me accountable.
+Plus, there are many other solutions repo out there.

+I expect to provide insights as I go along.
+After problem 100, I'll only include the insights but not the solution.

 Solving these problems requires:  1- Understand the math problem and translating it into a formula or approach.
 2- Convert this appraoch into a coded algorithm to be evaluated.
-I claim there's a third step: reflection.
+3- reflection.
 Most of these problems will have more than one way to be solved, leadig to trade offs.
-What can I learn from solving these problems in multipe ways?
+What can I learn from solving these problems in different ways?

 # Principles I'm following #